atbaker/tweetcheck/README.md

 Through [Docker volumes](https://docs.docker.com/userguide/dockervolumes/), your source code is being shared with your running containers.
 So changes to the API or frontend code should be immediately evident without the need to rebuild your Docker images.

-If you want to test SSL support, you

 **NOTE:** If you are using Docker on Mac or Windows with VirtualBox, you may experience slower performance (especially with the `angular` service) because of [this open issue](https://github.com/boot2docker/boot2docker/issues/64).

 ## Run the tests